Create Project Schedule from Budget

-To streamline your project planning, Linarc automatically transforms your locked budget line items into an initial list of scheduled tasks and deliverables.
-This auto-generated list provides a solid foundation for building your comprehensive project schedule, ensuring that every planned activity remains securely anchored to a funded budget item and your approved scope.
+To streamline project planning, Linarc helps you create your project schedule by transforming budget line items into an initial list of scheduled tasks and deliverables.
+This auto-generated list provides a solid foundation for building a comprehensive schedule, ensuring that every planned activity remains securely anchored to a funded budget item and your approved scope.

 Using this draft schedule as your starting point, you can easily develop a full project timeline by: